 Although more reports have been published in the media regarding mental health, there is still a stigma surrounding receiving help and going to therapy.
 Various telemedicine companies and startups working with employers are making it easier for those who need help to get it.

 Diagnosis of Mental Illness

 Many adults remain undiagnosed and do not receive enough help they actually need.
-Depression and anxiety often find its roots in children (50% of those diagnosed with a mental disorder shows signs of the disease by age 14), but these people are often not diagnosed or treated in time, until the illness progresses to a more serious issue that requires longer treatment.
+Depression and anxiety often find their roots in children (50% of those diagnosed with mental disorders show signs of the disease by age 14), but these people are often not diagnosed or treated in time until the illness progresses to a more serious issue that requires longer treatment.

 People at risk for mental illness exhibit various risk factors, such as childhood trauma, struggles with substance abuse, and other features.
 However, people are typically not aware of these factors.
 People don’t know how to properly intervene and are surprised when someone announces that they are depressed or undergoing treatment.

 We spend up to eleven hours a day looking at screens, whether it’s our smartphones, laptops, or other smart devices.
 The data that we are able to collect from these devices is powerful for improved treatment and prediction.
 Technology can reverse the harm it caused, and enable mental healthcare to be delivered and accessed in a way we couldn’t before.

 Mobiles phones have enabled teletherapy and telemedicine to optimize care delivery.
 Patients can now access therapy in the comfort and privacy of their home, their office, or where ever they are.
 This tackles the problem of stigma in school and in the workplace and enables users to comfortably access the care they want.
 Often, these telemedicine startups also incorporate a peer community aspect or a feature to directly speak to licensed professionals via a chat or video system.